HomeBlog

 Unless you already use an up-to-date time-tracking solution, consider it a first step toward streamlining this essential but time-consuming activity.

-So, how can time-tracking tools help you with timesheets?
+So, how can time-tracking tools, such as Timeero, help you with time records?

-Clocking in or out of work is easy with Timeero.
-Employees can start and stop tracking their hours from their own mobile devices or personal computers with just a click.
+Logging the working hours is easy with Timeero.
+Your employees can start and stop tracking their time from their own mobile devices or personal computers with just a click.

 Depending on your company’s requirements and needs, employees can punch in for work or clock in for a specific job, even a task.

-Employees can set reminders to log their hours, so the chances of forgetting about this task is minimized.
+Employees can also set reminders to log their hours to minimize the chances of forgetting about this task.

 To stay compliant, remember to require your employees to record all working time.